 What Are Hacienda Style Homes?

-Historically, a hacienda is a large Spanish estate on privately-owned land.
-Haciendas originated during the Spanish colonization of America.
-The original haciendas were used as plantations to farm and produce goods.
+A hacienda is a large Spanish estate.
+Haciendas originated during the Spanish colonization in the US.
+The homes for farming and producing goods.

 Spotting Hacienda Style Homes

 There are a few things that make traditional Mexican hacienda-style homes stand out.
 You can recognize them with ease.